msantos/gen_icmp/README.md

         the sequence is incremented for each ping in one run.

         A list of responses is returned.
-If the ping was successful, the elapsed time is included (calculated by subtracting the current time from the time we sent in the ICMP ECHO packet and returned to us in the ICMP ECHOREPLY payload) where:
+If the ping was successful, the elapsed time in microseconds is included (calculated by subtracting the current time from the time we sent in the ICMP ECHO packet and returned to us in the ICMP ECHOREPLY payload)
+        where:

             Host: the provided hostname